Ryan McMahon Player Props: Rockies vs. Guardians

-The Colorado Rockies, including Ryan McMahon (batting .250 in his past 10 games, with three doubles, a home run, four walks and four RBI), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 1-for-4 last time out, take on Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

 Ryan McMahon Game Info & Props vs. the Guardians